jozefg/blog/posts/2014-11-18-recursion.md

 ---
-title: F'd Up Recursion
+title: Functors and Recursion
-tags: Haskell
+tags: haskell
 ---

 One of the common pieces of folklore in the functional programming